2024 Mexican judicial reform

 The 2024 Mexican judicial reform is a series of constitutional amendments that restructured the judiciary of Mexico.
 The reform replaced Mexico's appointment-based system for selecting judges with one where judges, pre-selected by Congress, are elected by popular vote, with each judge serving a renewable nine-year term.
 It reduces the number of Supreme Court justices from 11 to 9 and limits their terms to 12 years.
 The reform also allows the use of "faceless" judges and establishes a new tribunal for judicial oversight and accountability, while significantly reducing benefits and salaries previously received by members of the judiciary.
-With its passing, Mexico became the first country to have elections for all judges.
+With the passing of the reform, Mexico became the first country to have elections for all judges.

 The reform was put forward by the governing coalition, led by the National Regeneration Movement (Morena), with the goal of eliminating corruption in the judiciary.
 It faced significant resistance from opposition political parties, judicial workers, and international organizations, who argued that it threatened judicial independence.
 It sparked nationwide protests and strikes, even leading to the storming of the Senate on the day of the bill's vote.

 The amendments secured the required two-thirds majority in Congress and were then ratified by a majority of state legislatures in record time.
 It was promulgated by outgoing president Andrés Manuel López Obrador on 15 September.